 The other circumstance in which the reasonableness presumption will be rebutted, and which, as in the case of assessment appeal stated cases, will likely see more frequent application, is where the legislature has signaled an intention that the less deferential correctness standard apply.
 One way the legislature can signal this intent is by creating a statutory appeal mechanism (such as an assessment appeal stated case) permitting an appeal of the administrative tribunal’s decision to the courts.
 Prior to the Trilogy, where the legislature had included such statutory appeal rights the court would still have to undertake a complicated analysis to determine the appropriate standard of review – far more often than not deciding that the reasonableness standard applied, resulting, as with assessment stated cases, in courts rarely if ever interfering with tribunal decisions even on questions of law.

 By once again associating statutory appeal rights with the correctness standard, the Trilogy cases should reinforce the traditional supervisory role of the court on legal issues, a significant improvement in access to justice in the administrative law world.
 Where statutory appeal rights are not provided and judicial review remains the mechanism to appeal tribunal decisions to court, the Trilogy generally confirms the continued application of the more deferential reasonableness standard.

-Camille is a lawyer in the litigation and disputes group, where she focuses primarily on commercial and real estate litigation.
-Camille acts for a variety of clients in breach of contract and negligence claims, in addition to ...
+Camille is a lawyer in the Litigation and Dispute Resolution Group, where she focuses primarily on commercial and real estate litigation.
+Camille acts for a variety of clients in breach of contract and negligence claims, in addition ...